We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 Pros:

-– Comfortable, durable, and reasonably priced considering the features and quality materials.
+– Comfortable, durable, and reasonably priced.

 Cons: